Why your student loan payments may be delayed (again)

 Grateful to be in community with @BECMAinc & @ewarren yesterday discussing the impact of this crisis on Black communities & why @POTUS must #CancelStudentDebt. pic.twitter.com/CDsXurhvQB

-Now comes this email to loan servicing companies, which appears to be an effort to prevent another raft of confusing borrower notices around another deadline that could evaporate.
+Now comes this email to loan-servicing companies that appears to be an effort to prevent another raft of confusing borrower notices around another deadline that could evaporate.

 There are risks to resuming repayment in May